What is a child representative and what do they do?

 A child under the age of 18 will usually have at least one child representative who will act for and make decisions about NDIS matters for them.
 Child representatives have a duty to learn the wishes of the child and act in their best interests.
 This is because, in most cases, the child will need someone to make decisions about NDIS matters on their behalf.

-A person with parental responsibility will usually apply on behalf of a child to access the Scheme.
+A person with parental responsibility will usually apply on behalf of a child to apply to the Scheme.
 You can find out more about who can apply on behalf of a child in Applying to the NDIS.

 There are different criteria we need to think about when deciding whether to change a child representative.